fbpx

 Wall-Mounted Shelves: Simple and Effective

-Start with floating shelves—a minimalist’s dream for a laundry design.
+Start with floating shelves — a minimalist’s go-to for laundry storage.
 Install them above your washer or stacked appliances to hold detergent bottles, fabric softeners, and folded towels.
-Opt for sturdy timber or powder-coated metal shelves (around 300mm deep) to handle the weight.
+Go for sturdy timber or powder-coated metal shelves (around 300mm deep) to handle the weight.
 In a small Auckland apartment, a single shelf running the length of the wall can store enough for a week’s laundry.
-Pair it with baskets or jars for a tidy, Kiwi-inspired look—think natural textures like wood or woven rattan.
+Pair it with baskets or jars for a tidy, natural look — think wood or woven rattan textures.

 Slim Wall Cabinets for Hidden Storage

-For a sleeker finish, mount slim cabinets with doors.
-These are perfect compact laundry solutions for hiding clutter while keeping items dust-free—a bonus in Auckland’s breezy, pollen-heavy spring.
-Choose cabinets 150–200mm deep to fit tight spaces without protruding too far.
-At Little Giants, we’ve custom-built wall cabinets for clients, tucking away ironing boards, brooms, and even a pull-out drying rack inside.
-Paint them in a crisp white or a soft pastel to brighten the room, reflecting New Zealand’s love for light, airy interiors.
+For a cleaner finish, mount slim cabinets with doors.
+These hide clutter while keeping items dust-free — a bonus in Auckland’s breezy, pollen-heavy spring.
+Choose cabinets 150–200mm deep so they fit tight spaces without sticking out too far.
+At Little Giants, we’ve custom-built wall cabinets for clients that tuck away ironing boards, brooms, and even a pull-out drying rack inside.
+Paint them in a crisp white or a soft pastel to brighten the room — a light, airy interior is something most New Zealand homes do well with.

 Fold-Down Drying Racks: Space-Saving Genius

-Auckland’s weather can be a laundry nightmare—sunny one minute, pouring the next.
-A wall-mounted, fold-down drying rack solves this by bringing drying indoors without hogging space.
-Install one above your appliances or along a blank wall; when not in use, it folds flat, barely noticeable.
+Auckland’s weather can make drying clothes a nightmare — sunny one minute, pouring the next.
+A wall-mounted, fold-down drying rack solves this by bringing drying indoors without taking over the room.
+Install one above your appliances or along a blank wall; when not in use, it folds flat and practically disappears.
 Models with adjustable arms (available at local hardware stores) let you air-dry delicates or damp towels, saving energy and extending your dryer’s life.
-This small laundry idea NZ homeowners adore is both eco-friendly and practical for urban living.
+It’s eco-friendly, practical for apartment living, and one of the most-requested features we install.

 Borrow a trick from workshops and add a pegboard to your laundry wall.
-Paint it in a bold color—like a deep teal or muted green—to make it a feature, then hang hooks for brushes, lint rollers, or even a small iron.
-It’s a versatile, low-cost option that adapts to your needs, ideal for Auckland renters who can’t commit to permanent fixtures.
+Paint it in a bold colour — a deep teal or muted green — to make it a feature, then hang hooks for brushes, lint rollers, or even a small iron.
+It’s versatile, low-cost, and adapts to your needs.
+Ideal for Auckland renters who can’t commit to permanent fixtures.

-Before hammering away, check your walls.
-Older Auckland villas might have plasterboard or lath-and-plaster, requiring anchors or studs for support.
-In apartments, concrete walls need a drill and masonry bolts—don’t skimp on quality fixings, especially with earthquakes in mind.
+Before hammering anything in, check your walls.
+Older Auckland villas might have plasterboard or lath-and-plaster, which need anchors or studs for support.
+In apartments, concrete walls require a drill and masonry bolts — don’t cut corners on fixings, especially with earthquakes in mind.
 Measure your space carefully; a 1.5m-wide wall can hold two shelves or a cabinet-rack combo.
-If plumbing or wiring runs behind, consult a pro to avoid surprises.
-Little Giants can assess your layout and install custom storage that’s secure and stylish.
+If plumbing or wiring runs behind the wall, get a pro to check before you start.
+Little Giants can assess your layout and install custom storage that’s both secure and good-looking.

 small laundry design ideas